 Golf carts are a popular mode of transportation for many people, but there are certain laws and regulations that must be followed when driving one.
 In the United States, many states require a driver's license to operate a golf cart, and most have minimum age requirements.
-In South Carolina, it is legal to drive a golf cart on streets and highways as long as certain laws are followed.
+In South Carolina, it is legal to drive a golf cart on streets and highways as long as certain laws are followed, including having proper Custom Golf Seat Covers.
 These rules help keep the driver and passengers safe, and golf carts are often exempt from registration and insurance requirements.

 It is important to note that golf carts can be classified as motor vehicles in some states, meaning that operators can be charged with driving under the influence of alcohol.
 To operate on public roads, most states require that golf carts be equipped with a horn, brakes, headlights, taillights, reflectors, a rearview mirror, a slow-moving vehicle signal and a bicycle safety flag.
 Seat belts may also be required in some states.
 The appropriate age for driving a golf cart varies by state.